From targeting and creative development to measurement, we offer the most advanced solutions to make your podcast campaign a success.

 In Acast’s own research with Nielsen, 60% of listeners said they pay attention to the ads in a podcast, and 25% said they pay attention to every or most of the podcast ads they hear.
-Podcasts also rank second — and first versus all other forms of audio — when it comes to how immersed listeners are when engaging with the medium, showing the engagement, attention and focus this medium can bring.
+Podcasts also rank second — and first versus all other forms of audio — when it comes to how immersed listeners are when engaging with the medium, showing the engagement, attention, and focus this medium can bring.

-The key takeaways of our research with Nielsen highlighted that there was a significant increase in the number of listeners taking action after hearing an ad:
+Podcasts offer advertisers one of the most engaged audiences available, and we have the data to prove it.
+Key takeaways of our research with Nielsen highlighted that there was a significant increase in the number of listeners taking action after hearing an ad:

 Luckily for advertisers, podcast advertising is considered more trusted than other media channels.
 A Magna Global study illustrated that 48% of UK listeners said they trust podcast hosts more than hosts of other traditional media, including radio or TV shows.
 A recent Guardian study also found that trust levels increased from 45% to 63% when podcasts were added to a brand’s media mix.